DebasisDhal/CommunicationBetweenComponents_T10/README.md

 ![image](https://github.com/user-attachments/assets/3c863f6d-6ddd-43cd-8824-1a9eb4fe82e7)
 ![image](https://github.com/user-attachments/assets/fad1bb46-9793-419d-b054-b8de866ee444)

-# Here I create Domie data json.ts and showing in  component-1 then transfer it as per the index value and click send it to  component-2 help of the  service file help observable help there open a modal and show data.
+# Here I create Domie data `json.ts` and showing in component-1 then transfer it `as per the index value and click send it` to  component-2 help of the  `service file` help observable help there open a `modal and show data`.

 ## Development server